 Cystic fibrosis (CF) can cause a build-up of sticky mucus and inflammation in the pancreas.
 This can prevent the pancreas from producing insulin properly.
 Insulin controls the amount of sugar in our blood.
 When the pancreas can’t produce enough insulin, blood sugar levels can rise and this can lead to CF diabetes (CFD).

-Cystic fibrosis diabetes is common in adults and young people with CF. Data from the UK CF Registry 2021 indicates that more than one-third of people with CF aged 16 and over are being treated for CFD and 8% of children aged 10–15 with CF are being treated for CFD.
+Cystic fibrosis diabetes is common in adults and young people with CF. Data from the UK CF Registry 2022 indicates that almost a third of people with CF over the age of 10 will develop CFD.
+The chance of developing CFD increases with age.

-How is cystic fibrosis diabetes different to other types of diabetes?
+How is CFD different to other types of diabetes?

 - serial blood glucose monitoring or continuous glucose monitoring (CGM)